frontend-fun/react-hooks-typescript-tome/docs/5-complex/index.md

 So things get complicated here.
 You can't make a web application with just a string.
 You need complicated nested states.

+## Data Organization

+Organize State Structure Based on Data Types, Not Components

+> For example, a blogging app might need to track who is logged in, information on authors and posts, and perhaps some info on what screen is active.
+A good state structure might look like `{auth, posts, users, ui}`.
+A bad structure would be something like `{loginScreen, usersList, postsList}`.

+# Patterns

 ## Array Edit Patterns

 ```typescript